 - Technical Reviews for the Commonwealth Harvest Strategy Policy PDF - CSIRO [512 KB, 74 pages]*

 - Technical Reviews for the Commonwealth Fisheries Harvest Strategy Policy: Economic Issues

 ABARES conducted a review of risk-based approaches, reference points and decisions rules for managing fisheries bycatch and byproduct species to support both this review, and the review of the Commonwealth Policy on Fisheries Bycatch.

-ABARES also reviewed the implementation of the policy across Commonwealth fisheries, jointly managed and international fisheries.
+ABARES also reviewed the implementation of the policy across Commonwealth fisheries, international fisheries and fisheries jointly managed by the Commonwealth and another jurisdiction.
 This included case studies of harvest strategies in seven Commonwealth fisheries and an international fishery.
 The report describes changes in economic performance and biological status to which the implementation of harvest strategies is likely to have contributed.
 It also proposes criteria that might be used to measure the policy’s performance in the future.

 The department also engaged the Australian National Centre for Ocean Resources & Security to conduct a desktop literature study and review of international best practice in fisheries harvest strategy policy approaches.

 - International best practice harvest strategy settings PDF [1.5 MB, 85 pages]*